groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search/index/_index.md

 ```

-Generates HTML formatted text for indexed document and transfers it through the output adapter.
+Generates the text of an indexed document and passes it through an output adapter.

 **Parameters:**
 | Parameter | Type | Description |